lupyuen/lupyuen.github.io/src/pinedio2.md

 ## ST7789 SPI Mode

-TODO
+BL602 / BL604 has another SPI Quirk that affects ST7789 on PineDio Stack...

-BL602 / BL604 talks to ST7789 Display at SPI Mode 1 or 3 ...
-Depends whether MISO / MOSI are swapped
+BL602 / BL604 talks to ST7789 Display at __SPI Mode 1 or Mode 3__, depending on whether __MISO / MOSI are swapped__...

+-   If MISO / MOSI are NOT Swapped: __SPI Mode 1__

+-   If MISO / MOSI are Swapped: __SPI Mode 3__

+Since MISO / MOSI are not swapped for ST7789 on PineDio Stack, we use __SPI Mode 1__.
+Here's the implementation...

 ```c
 #ifdef CONFIG_BL602_SPI0